 9.2 An account will be maintained on behalf of the Association at a bank agreed by the committee.

 9.3 4 Cheque signatories will be nominated by the committee (one of them to be the Treasurer).
 Any two of these must sign any cheque.
 The signatories must not be related nor members of the same household.
 The cheque book will be held by the Treasurer.
+The use of the debit card must be agreed by 3 signatories for each transaction.
+The agreement will be made via email and copies of the emails will be printed.

 9.4 Records of income and expenditure will be maintained by the Treasurer and a financial statement given to each meeting.